 The cost of living in Albuquerque is exceptionally low, and this is reflected in the extremely competitive rental market.
 Apartments under $500 per month are surprisingly abundant, including many options near the local college campuses that are ideal for students as well as faculty and staff members on tight budgets.
 Many high-end condos and houses are available to rent as well, though rarely exceeding the $2,000-$3,000 per month range.

-If you’re attending school in Albuquerque, there are plenty of Albuquerque apartments within walking distance from one or both of its two main college campuses: the University of New Mexico in the center of the city, and Central New Mexico Community College, which lies just a few blocks to the south.
-The farther you get from the Rio Grande, the lower your rent will likely be.
-Every income level and age group is well-represented in Albuquerque, but its wealthier residents tend to gravitate toward the river, which yields plenty of rich farmland and gorgeous, untouched scenery.
+In general, the farther you get from the Rio Grande, the lower your rent will likely be.
+Every income level and age group is well-represented in Albuquerque, but its wealthier residents tend to gravitate toward the river, which has tends to provide a greener environment than the rest of the city.